OracleMichael/blogposts/ChangeDelimiter/README.md

 Grant#Zapanicca#grant.zapanicca@email.com#3104456667#4
 Haley#Riverbend#haley.riverbend@email.com#8851357900#2
 ```
 where the column delimiter has been replaced by a hash symbol `#`.

 ## Disclaimer

 This guide is not meant to be a best-practice guide for performing mutations to CSV files.
-It is only meant to show the out-of-the-box capabilities of OIC's XSLT transformations. ***The best practice in OIC would be to move the CSV file to a new storage location (if required) and invoke a third-party function that performs the required transformations before continuing downstream processing***.
+It is only meant to show the out-of-the-box capabilities of OIC's XSLT transformations. ***The best practice in OIC would be to optionally move the CSV file to a new storage location and invoke a third-party function that performs the required transformations before continuing downstream processing***.

 ## Auxiliary Information

-This guide was written on November 22, 2021.
+This guide was written between November 22, 2021 and December 1, 2021.
 The version of OIC that was used to create these integrations was version 21.4.2.

 ## Assumptions

 This guide assumes the following:
 - The CSV file originates from a file server and is accessed via the FTP adapter.
-- The file in [Method 1](#method-1-change-entire-row) and [Method 2](#method-2-map-parsed-row-to-individual-target-elements) does NOT contain delimiter characters that you will be using to replace the existing delimiter characters.
+- The file used in [Method 1](#method-1-change-entire-row) and [Method 2](#method-2-map-parsed-row-to-individual-target-elements) does NOT contain delimiter characters that you will be using to replace the existing delimiter characters.
 For instance, if you wish to replace `A#B#C#D#E, Euler's Number\r\n` with `A,B,C,D,E, Euler's Number\r\n` the extra comma before ` Euler's` will result in this row of data having six fields instead of five.
 For a more detailed discussion on how to handle these situations, see [this section](#advanced-methods-for-parsing-existing-delimiter-characters).
 - Certain XSLT functions mentioned in this guide such as `oraext:create-delimited-string` are shortened to `create-delimited-string` (i.e. namespace removed).

 ## Prerequisites